About Me

 Generative and Responsible AI

 Generative AI is rapidly transforming our information space.
-It has allowed the capability to mass produce biased and problematic information at unprecedented scale and speed, thus raising new trust and safety issues and posing new challenges for the guardians of our online information space, e.g. fact-checkers.
-How do we ensure that genAI tools produce socio-demographically diverse and responsible data?
+It has allowed the capability to mass produce biased and problematic information at unprecedented scale and speed, thus raising new trust and safety issues and posing new challenges for our online information space.
+How do we ensure that genAI tools produce socio-demographically diverse, value-aligned, and responsible data?
 How has AI changed what kind of misinformation or disinformation is spread online?
-What are the new opportunities and challenges generative AI technology is posing for fact-checkers?
+What are the new opportunities and epistemic challenges generative AI technology is posing in the domain of health, journalism, fact-checking and others?
 We are currently exploring answers to these questions, some in collaboration with external stakeholders.Auditing and Contesting Algorithmic Decisions

 There is a growing concern that problematic content online are often amplified by the very algorithms driving the online platforms.
 Yet, their opacity makes it impossible to determine how and when algorithms are amplifying such content.
 How do we advance responsibility in algorithm design?
 How do we advance responsibility in algorithm design?
 My lab is conducting computational audits to determine the adverse effects of algorithms.
 We have conducted the first systematic misinformation audit on YouTube to empirically establish the “misinformation filter bubble effect”, followed by auditing an e-commerce platform to reveal how algorithms amplify vaccine misinformation.
 We are also interested in questions around contestability in large scale online systems.Understanding Problematic Phenomena